Projects

 Brotherton Library External Lift – University of Leeds

-The Brotherton Library is a 1936 Grade II listed Beaux-Arts brick building with art deco fittings.
+The Brotherton Library is a Grade II listed Beaux-Arts brick building built in 1936 with Art Deco fittings.
 The original lift was designed to transport books between floors and cannot be modified to accommodate wheelchair users.
-The University needed a new lift to provide full wheelchair access to the library in line with the Equality Act.Bowman Riley’s solution was to create a new external lift shaft and walkway.
-Centrally located, the lift provides access for all library users and improves the fire evacuation process for disabled users Initially the planners insisted on a traditional brick construction for the new lift, which is
+The University needed a new lift to provide full wheelchair access to the library in line with the Equality Act; our solution was to create a new external lift shaft and walkway.
+Centrally located, the lift provides access for all library users and improves the fire evacuation process for disabled users.